India in World War II: Notable Indian recipients of gallantry awards

 In addition to the IAF, many native Indians and some 200 Indians resident in Britain volunteered to join the RAF and Women's Auxiliary Air Force (WAAF).
 One such officer volunteer was Assistant Section Officer Noor Inayat Khan, a pacifist of Indian origin who joined the WAAF, in November 1940, to fight against Nazism.
 Noor Khan served bravely as a secret agent with the Special Operations Executive (SOE) in France, but was eventually betrayed, captured, and executed by the Nazis.
 She was posthumously awarded the George Cross.

 Mehar Singh, Indian flying prodigy, was awarded the DSO for his actions in Burma.

 Karun Krishna Majumdar, the first Indian to reach the rank of Wing Commander, was awarded the DFC & bar.
 Arjan Singh (future Marshal of the Indian Air Force), Pratap Chandra Lal (future chief of the IAF during Indo-Pakistani War of 1971), and Ramaswamy Rajaram (future VCAS, IAF) were awarded the DFC in Burma.
-The brothers Aspy Engineer and Minoo Merwam Engineer, who both later became Air Marshalls of the IAF, were also awarded the DFC.
+The brothers Aspy Engineer and Minoo Merwam Engineer, who both later became Air Marshals of the IAF, were also awarded the DFC.